Malaysia to grab Asia IPO top spot with $2 billion IHH listing

 It added Turkish hospital group Acibadem AS ACIBD.IS, Singapore's Parkway Holdings and India's Apollo Hospitals Enterprise Ltd (APLH.NS) to its local holdings Pantai Hospitals and International Medical University.

+"The listing will help to underpin the various governments' sectoral and economic ambitions," said Azman in an earlier speech to investors at the launch.

+"This includes healthcare as one of the key sectors in Malaysia, promotion of Singapore as a regional and global healthcare hub and Turkey and India as significant and vibrant domestic and medical tourism destinations."

-While IHH has made no mention of plans to use the IPO proceeds for other acquisitions, it said in its draft Singapore prospectus it would use 4.66 billion ringgit ($1.5 billion) to pay down debt, saving some 120 million ringgit ($37.8 million) in interest payments.
+IHH has made no mention of plans to use the IPO proceeds for further acquisitions.
+It said in its draft Singapore prospectus it would use 4.66 billion ringgit ($1.5 billion) to pay down debt, saving some 120 million ringgit ($37.8 million) in interest payments.

 Total debt stood at around $2.4 billion as of the end of March.